minhvu2212/OCR-PDF/README.md

 ## 🤝 Contributing

 All contributions are welcome!
-If you'd like to contribute to the project, please:
+If you'd like to contribute to the project, please follow the guidelines in the `CONTRIBUTING.md` file.

-1. Fork the project
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License